TheMelodyOfCode/React--Firebase--Recipes-App/README.md

 > - Unpublished recipes are only visible to the recipe owner

 > **OpenAI GPT-3 Recipe Name Generator**
-> - > - Option to generate a cool recipe name using AI
+> - Option to generate a cool recipe name using AI

 > **Recipe Browsing**
 > - Sort recipes by category
 > - Sort recipes by newest to oldest or oldest to newest
 > - Pagination to navigate through the list of recipes
 > - Load more recipes per page

-> **Storage and Hosting**
-> - Content is stored in Firestore
-> - User can upload recipe images, which are stored in Firebase Storage
-> - Hosted with GitHub Actions and Firebase

-### Minimal Dependencies
-> The main goal of this project was to create a functional recipes app
-  using only React, Sass, and Firebase, without relying on too many external libraries.

 ### Getting Started
 > Clone the repository